ddsc/ddsc.github.com/_sources/servers.txt

 Cassandra cluster
 -----------------

-Using a chef cookbook, four cassandra servers are set up, named ``d-ddsc-dfs-d1.external-nens.local`` till ``d-ddsc-dfs-d4.external-nens.local``.
-They run ubuntu 12.04 LTS.
+Using a chef cookbook, four Cassandra servers are set up, named ``p-ddsc-cass-d1.ddsc.local`` till ``p-ddsc-cass-d4.ddsc.local``.
+They run Ubuntu 12.04 LTS.

 Django API and lizard site
 --------------------------

-An ubuntu 12.04 LTS server for the various test sites has been set up at ``s-ddsc-ws-d1.external-nens.local`` on a virtual machine in Nelen&Schuurmans' Amsterdam data center.
+An Ubuntu 12.04 LTS server for the various test sites has been set up at ``s-ddsc-ws-d1.external-nens.local`` on a virtual machine in Nelen & Schuurmans' Amsterdam data center.
 (See `nens-internal-only server overview page
 <http://buildbot.lizardsystem.nl/serverinfo/servers/s-ddsc-ws-d1.html>`_)

 Three sites are hosted there at the moment:

-- The `django API site <https://github.com/ddsc/ddsc-api>`_ has already been set up in a very very initial version at http://test.api.dijkdata.nl/ .
+- The `django API site <https://github.com/ddsc/ddsc-api>`_ has already been set up in a very, very initial version at http://test.api.dijkdata.nl/ .
 The API site will have both a read and write API.
-Also included will be a socket implementation for recieving sensor data, just like at the IJkdijk experiment.
+Also included will be a socket implementation for receiving sensor data, just like at the IJkdijk experiment.
 Later on, this can be split over multiple servers if needed.

 - The `management site <https://github.com/ddsc/ddsc-management>`_ is at